Occupational health assessments Occupational health

 How an occupational health assessment is used

-• how the employee does their job
+• how someone does their job

-They might agree that the employee needs:
+They might agree that the worker needs:

 • a referral for an appropriate course of therapy, for example physiotherapy or counselling